Poop-fish/PyLiteGUI/README.md

 NOTE: Everthing is a work in progress and i will be adding more docs as i go along in this project. with thta being said.
-Making Projects like this helps me get better as a coder :)
+Making Projects like this helps me get better as a coder.
 Windows 10/11 is required to support title bar color changes.
 If the feature is unavailable, the title bar will revert to the default white. (it should at lease)

 ---

 # PyLiteGUI